How are you feeling today and do you manage to get a bit of self-care into your daily routine?

 Inhaling deeply (filling those lungs) and exhaling slowly a few times should help you to connect with yourself and to feel more relaxed.
 It’s so simple and yet again, powerful!

 Remember: YOU are always priority and taking that time out to practice Self-Care every day is so important for your physical and emotional well-being.
 Think about what it is that YOU enjoy.
 How can it become a habit?
 Could it be a 20 minute walk during lunch.
 Could it be reading a good book or sitting down and being completely present with that hot cup of tea/coffee.
 Whatever it is; make it a habit going forward.
 You owe it to your body and mind.
 Learn to become more self-aware and to tap into what makes you feel good.
 It really is about the simple things in life.

-So, you’re scrolling through FB or Insta, having a little old harmless browse – next thing you know you compare yourself to others and your mood suddenly changes (oh boy have I been there) you just keep torturing yourself, checking out profiles, switching to auto-pilot and scrolling: making yourself feel worse!
+So, you’re scrolling through FB or Insta, having a little old harmless browse – next thing you know you compare yourself to others and your mood suddenly changes (oh boy have I been there) you switch to auto-pilot and down that bloody rabbit hole you go, making yourself feel worse!
 Does this sound familiar to you?

 When my relationship with social media started

-When I first became acquainted with FB back in 2007 (yes I’m over 40) I have to admit I loved it.
-Social media was a new way to connect with others.
-I loved checking into places, posting photos of my hols, dinner (I know) and basically sharing the snaps I “wanted” the world to see.
+When I first became acquainted with FB back in 2007, I have to admit I loved it.
+Social media was a new way to connect with others and I loved checking into places, posting the obligatory holiday snaps, dinner (I know) and basically sharing the snaps I “wanted” the world to see.
 Oh did that soon change.

 When Social Media becomes unhealthy